Grand Palace: Inner Court

 The Inner Court was governed by a series of laws known as the Palace Laws (กฎมนเทียรบาล, Kot Monthien Ban; literally 'Palace Maintenance Law').
 Some of the laws dated back to the times of the Kingdom of Ayutthaya.
 Most of them deal with the hierarchy and status of the women, while others deal with their behaviour and conduct.
 The order and discipline of the inhabitants were enforced by a regiment of all-female guards (กรมโขลน, Krom Klone; RTGS: kromma khlon).
 These guards were described by Prince Chula Chakrabongse as "tough looking amazons".
 The head of this body was known as the Atibodi Fai Nai (อธิบดีฝ่ายใน; RTGS: Athibodi Fai Nai) the directress of the inside, under her command were various officials.
 These officials had specific responsibilities concerning every facet of life within the Inner Court.
 These responsibilities included duties concerning: discipline and jails, the maintenance of Buddhist images, the guarding of gates, the inner treasury and expenditure.
 One of their main duties was to accompany men, once they were admitted into the area, and to remain with them until they left.
 They controlled the traffic of the court and were drilled like regular soldiers.
 When any person of importance passed along the streets they ran ahead and cleared the way for them.
 At night they patrolled the streets with lamps or torches.
 Misbehaviour or indiscretion on behalf of the wives was punishable by death, for the women and the man.
 The last such punishment was met out in 1859 to a young nobleman and a minor wife, who were having an affair.

 Only the children of the king could be born inside the Inner Court.
 Every detail of the birth of the royal child was recorded, including the time of birth, which was to be used later by court astrologers to cast his or her horoscope.
-Ceremonies concerning the birth and the rites of passage of the child was performed within the walls of the Inner Court.
+Ceremonies concerning the birth and the rites of passage of the child were performed within the walls of the Inner Court.
 The birth of a royal child was first announced by a succession of women who proclaimed the news along the Inner Court's streets.
 There were two waiting orchestras, one on the inside made of women and one on the outside of men, who would then carry out the official proclamation with conch shell fanfares.
 If the child was a prince the Gong of Victory was to be struck three times.
 The children would live with their respective mothers and be educated in special schools within the court.